Craig and David share their adoption story of adopting twice.

 Our elder son’s profile came across our social worker’s desk, and she mentioned him to us – he was a very cute baby, and we both felt he looked a little bit like my husband and my brother’s little boys.
 So there was an immediate connection – it wasn’t ‘love at first sight’ (if such a thing exists) – it was more like ‘hope at first sight’.

-I’d count the ‘blind viewing’ of him ahead of matching panel to be the first time we met him, as he was only about a year old.
+I’d count the ‘blind viewing’ of him ahead of the matching panel to be the first time we met him, as he was only about a year old.
 We were incredibly nervous in the moments leading up to seeing him – like we were connected to a live wire.
 A little shoe being thrown out of a car door was the first glimpse.
 He was and is a wild, joyous little boy.

 Our younger son was born a while after his brother was placed with us.
 We immediately felt connected to him through his big brother.
-We first met him when he was a few months old – ahead of matching panel again.
+We first met him when he was a few months old – ahead of the matching panel again.
 He squawked and smiled and we went away hopeful he’d be a more chilled-out version of his brother.
 The jury’s still out on that.

 What were the early days like?

 It’s a huge change to almost everything you do – particularly if you’re giving up work.
 Your identity is changing.
-You probably sleep less.
+You are probably sleepless.
 You’re learning lots of new things.
 You’re building a bond with a little human.
 I found it pretty overwhelming at first – not in a bad or good way – just very full-on and tiring.
 And in the middle of that you’ll have moments of sheer delight and enormous irritation – and maybe flashes of ‘oh god, was this a mistake’ and ‘I’m the luckiest person in the world’.
-We talked to people about how we were feeling (particularly to each other), but basically we found that if we just got on with the day-to-day jobs of childcare, it all slowly settles down and becomes the new normal.
+We talked to people about how we were feeling (particularly to each other), but basically, we found that if we just got on with the day-to-day jobs of childcare, it all slowly settles down and becomes the new normal.

 Can you tell us a bit about your children?